symkat/MarkdownSite/README.md

 You can build your own version of MarkdownSite to host as many websites as you want on your own infrastructure.
 See the `devops/` directory for instructions on getting an instance running.

+## What are the directories here?

+**CGI** contains the Markdown::CGI program.
+This renders markdown files to HTML, and is installed on the webservers.

+**Manager-DB** contains the markdownsite database schema, and the code for MarkdownSite::Manager::DB, a DBIx::Class interface to the database.

+**Manager** is MarkdownSite::Manager, a mojolicious-based webapp for submitting the repository and viewing build status.
+This contains a Minion worker that handles building and deploying the websites.

+**devops/setup** contains an ansible code base to install servers by their server type, and documentation explaining it.

+**devops/config** contains an ansible code base that can be maintained and extended -- it is configuration management for an active MarkdownSite instance.

+**devops/** contains additional graphs and network diagrams,

 ## Visual View Of MarkdownSite

 This is a birds-eye view of a three-node setup, without insight server.